 The camp is situated within Samburu National Reserve in northern Kenya, right on the banks of the Ewaso Nyiro River and surrounded by doum palms.
 The reserve is known for its arid orange-red soil and rock formations, its large elephant population and for being home to the Northern Five.

-- You can often enjoy bush breakfasts in a scenic spot when out on your morning game drive, usually comprising pancakes, bacon, hard-boiled eggs, yogurt and fresh fruit.
+- You can often enjoy bush breakfasts in a scenic spot when out on your morning game drive, usually comprising pancakes, bacon, hard-boiled eggs, yoghurt and fresh fruit.

 - You’ll enjoy sundowner drinks and snacks at least once during your stay (drinks are an additional cost).